 Saturday, January 18 — 8:00am - 10:00am

-This strong flow practice will move layer by layer, kosha by kosha--through your body to squeeze, flush, detox, and renew your body, mind, and heart.
-Annie will guide you through an intelligent sequence that combines just the right amount of juicy movement, pranayama, and clear, structurally sound instruction.
+This strong flow practice will move through your body layer by layer, kosha by kosha, to squeeze, flush, detox, and renew you body, mind, and heart.
+Class includes standing poses, arm balances, and seated twists.

 What to bring: A block.

 Aside from the obvious physical benefits of increasing lung capacity and respiratory health, having a daily breathing practice brings a subtlety to your awareness and an ability to turn your attention inward.
 We'll explore several quiet breathing practices that are portals to concentration and meditation.

 What to bring: A blanket.

 "Baddha drishti" is locking the gaze, which is one of the most potent practices for harnessing the mind.
 After a short discussion, we'll practice a SmartFLOW Yoga sequence with detailed instructions, flowing movement, and strengthening holds.
 You will be further challenged with sustaining the specific drishti of each pose, and will enjoy the mental focus that evolves.

 SmartFLOW Therapeutics: Working with Ball and Socket Joints--Balancing Flexibility and Stability